IgnaceMenace/fuzzel-polkit-agent/README.md

 All help is appreciated!

 ## WARNING/DISCLAMIER
-This script does not take any real measures to 'securely' take in the password.
+This script does not take any real measures to 'securely' take in the password but the use of --password flag.
-As stated in the rofi man pages about the -password flag "Hide the input text.
-This should not be considered secure!".
-All the script does is enabling that flag and the disable history flag.
-No other measures are taken so use at your own discretion.

 ## Credits
 Without these programmers, this one would never had been made.